Rocky Corner Cohousing is being built on a 33-acre former dairy farm in Bethany. The land has fields, rock outcroppings

-Our buildings will occupy a small portion of the land leaving most of the acreage open space for native plants, farming and orchards.
+Our buildings and roads will occupy a small portion of the land leaving most of the acreage open space for native plants, farming and orchards.

 We will apply sound principles to preserve the site’s unique natural resources and protect the watershed directly to the east.

 Our intention is to live sustainably, with a minimum of energy use – to consume less and share more.